advntgs/advblog/README.md

 Click `_posts` to enter the folder.
 You can click an existing post file to view it.
 Click the pencil icon to view the post in markdown and to edit it.

 Back in the `_posts` folder, click **Create new file** to create a new post.
-Use the naming format of `2020-01-14-6-reasons-your-values.md` using the publish date and a slug seperated by hyphens and with the extension `.md`.
+Use the naming format of `2020-01-14-6-reasons-your-values.md` using a date in year,month,day format and a slug seperated by hyphens and with the extension `.md`.

 The head of each post will contain the following: